User Interface Guide

 |---|---|---|

-| - | Double Click a component | Resets value to default. |
+| - | Double-click a component | Resets the value to its default. |

-| - | Click a Toggle component | Toggles value ON/OFF. |
+| - | Click a toggle component | Toggles the value on or off. |

 | - | Drag a Knob or Number Box | Changes the value. |

-Shift | Drag a Knob or Number Box | Changes the value faster. |
+Shift | Drag a Knob or Number Box | Changes the value more quickly. |

 | - | Drag a Slider | Changes the value. |

-Alt | Drag a Randomizable Knob | Changes the randomizing range. |
+Alt | Drag a Randomizable Knob | Changes the randomization range. |

-Command | Drag a Randomizable Knob | Changes the randomizing probability. |
+Command | Drag a Randomizable Knob | Changes the randomization probability. |

 Sound File Menu